samucodesh/intro/contributing/CONTRIBUTING.md

 3. Keep your branch up to date while waiting for review and resolve any merge conflicts in your terminal.

-4. Response and address the reviewer's feedback.
+4. Respond to and address the reviewer's feedback.

 ### ⚠️ A PR will be marked as invalid and may be closed if:

-- the issue is not assigned to the contributor who opened the PR.
+- The issue is not assigned to the contributor who opened the PR.
-- no issue is linked to the PR.
+- No issue is linked to the PR.
-- PR template is incomplete, or any section in the template is deleted.
+- The PR template is incomplete, or any section in the template is deleted.
-- changes are made directly in the default (`main`) branch.
+- Changes are made directly in the default (`main`) branch.

 ## Getting Started